 If you're designing a new kitchen, you may well be planning a utility room at the same time – and looking for great utility room design ideas.
 It's more than likely that your new utility, while giving you tons of added value, might not be as big as you'd like and it might even have a dual purpose, perhaps doubling up as a boot room, too.
 So how to get it right?
-Other than reading our planning guide, we'd suggest trawling the internet for as many clever utility design ideas as you can... starting right here.
+We'd suggest trawling the internet for as many clever utility design ideas as you can... starting right here.

 1. Invest in clever utility room storage

 If your utility room is narrower than you'd like, if it's clearly visible from the kitchen or hallway, or if you have to pass through it to get to the garden, order is key.
 A great utility room design idea is to divide your space into zones, helping it to look neater and feel more organised.

 A row of tall units or large cupboards are a good option for narrow spaces providing storage for all your washing needs, plus you can hide everything away behind closed doors.

 This design from Burlanes includes a handy pull-out shelf for a clothes airer, a washer and dryer stacked one on the other to save space and a wet area.
 Clever.

 Find more must-have kitchen storage ideas in our guide.

 2. Fit out every inch of a narrow utility room

 While we'd advise against this in a galley kitchen, in a narrow utility room function trumps form, so built-in floor-to-ceiling storage on both sides that helps you maximise the space you have is a worthwhile investment.
 A combination of open shelving and cupboards with door fronts will allow you to keep what you use all the time to hand, and clutter you're hoarding hidden away.